ramdeshmukh3003/Chair-Shopping_Cart-/09 - Modern Chair/README.md

-# Port_Folio
+# Modern_Chair

-It is Parallax Effect Website.It has been made using HTML and CSS.In this Website,when you scroll down , you will see one image override on another image and after text image will be changed . this concept is likely based on concept of Relative Motion.
+It Is Modern Chair have been created . for example you will have seen chair in amazon shopping carts that type of realted UI i have created

 ## Authors